 Students in the BAS program whose cumulative GPA falls below 5.0 will be required to change their degree programs.

-Students in the BSW program whose cumulative GPA falls below 5.0 and/or the major GPA of 5.5 will be required to change their degree program.
+Students in the BSW program whose cumulative GPA falls below 5.5 (with no major grade below 5.0) will be required to change their degree program.